 Despite its name, comprehensive insurance doesn't cover everything.
-In fact it pays for only very specific problems.
-Comprehensive insurance will pay for:
+In fact it pays for only very specific issues.
+Comprehensive insurance covers two main types of problems:

-- The value of your car if it's stolen
+1. The value of your car if it's stolen.

 - Natural disasters such as a tornado